TlonUqbar/TlonUqbar/README.md

 - 👋 Hi, I’m @TlonUqbar
-- 👀 I’m interested in ... learning
+- 👀 I’m interested in ... learning anything about programming
-- 🌱 I’m currently learning ... stuff
+- 🌱 I’m currently learning ... all kinds of stuff, from front-end react to linux
-- 💞️ I’m looking to collaborate on ... interesting project
+- 💞️ I’m looking to collaborate on ... interesting projects
 - 📫 How to reach me ... that is the question for the ages

 <!---